 - Many of the horses that I work with visibly enjoy their riders practicing Equestrian Tai Chi.

 - Even horses who do not lead (what we would think of as) stressful lives, clearly relax.

 - Riders can build deeper partnerships with their horses by connecting with them at an energetic level by practicing Equestrian Tai Chi.

 - Horses can appreciate us on different energetic levels.

-Jenny Pim is a registered instructor with The Tai Union for Great Britain.
-She has been teaching Tai Chi since 2002.
-She has won silver medals in the British Open Tai Chi Championships.
+Jenny Pim is a Certified Tai Chi Instructors registered instructor with The Tai Union for Great Britain.
+She’s been teaching Tai Chi since 2002.
+She’s won silver medals in the British Open Tai Chi Championships.
 She’s a Certified Riding Coach registered with Horse Sport Ireland.